v8/v8.dev/src/docs/design-review-guidelines.md

 <figure>
   <img src="/_img/docs/design-review-guidelines/design-review-guidelines.svg" width="960" height="540" alt="" loading="lazy">
-  <figcaption>V8's Design Review Guidelines at a glance</figcaption>
+  <figcaption>V8’s Design Review Guidelines at a glance</figcaption>
 </figure>

 1. Start: IC decides to work on a feature/gets a feature assigned to them
 1. IC sends out their early design doc/explainer/one pager to a few RRotDs
     1. Prototypes are considered part of the "design doc"
 1. IC adds people to the list of LGTM providers that the IC thinks should give their LGTM.
 The TL is a must have on the list of LGTM providers.
-1. IC incorporates feedback
+1. IC incorporates feedback.
 1. TL adds more people to the list of LGTM providers.
-1. IC sends out the early design doc/explainer/one pager to v8-dev+design@googlegroups.com .
+1. IC sends out the early design doc/explainer/one pager to <v8-dev+design@googlegroups.com>.
 1. IC collects the LGTMs.
 TL helps them.
     1. LGTM provider reviews document, add comments and gives either an LGTM or not LGTM at the beginning of the document.
 If they add a not LGTM, they are obligated to list the reason(s).
     1. Optional: LGTM providers can remove themselves from the list of LGTM providers and/or suggest other LGTM providers